 Most who travel to Vancouver for a few days drive north from Washington State, west from the interior, or fly in for an Alaska cruise.
 If you’re cruising to Alaska from Vancouver, the Pan Pacific Hotel provides the ideal accommodation at the cruise terminal.

 Skytrain’s rapid transit system provides easy access to most venues and comes at a reasonable cost.
-You can also travel from the airport to downtown using the Skytrain.
+The Skytrain offers easy access to downtown on the Canada Line.

 You will want an early start to make the most of your Vancouver itinerary.
 Take the complimentary shuttle bus from downtown to the Capilano Suspension Bridge Park in North Vancouver.

-A crowd-pleaser for both locals and tourists, it’s one of Vancouver’s best suspension bridges.
+The Capilano Suspension Bridge is a crowd-pleaser for both locals and tourists.
+It’s one of Vancouver’s best suspension bridges.

-Once you cross the bridge, forest trails allow you to enjoy a lush rainforest with the sound of songbirds.
-To continue the adventure, walk up a flight of stairs to start treetop adventures.
+On the other side of the bridge, forest trails are adorned with the sound of songbirds.
+To continue the adventure, walk up a flight of stairs to start Treetops Adventure.

 Guests can traverse seven smaller suspension bridges high up in the trees one hundred feet above the ground.
 It’s a great place to capture some Instagram shots.